-The project will explore the climate change experiences, perspectives, and impacts in the Mount Arrowsmith Biosphere Region (MABR) by engaging with local individuals, groups, organizations, and knowledge holders.
-Engagement will occur through forums hosted with regional stakeholders and knowledge holders, interviews and workshops with community members, and comment boxes hosted at ts’xwelikwshenawtxw (the MABR's Public Outreach Centre) and engagement booths.
+The project will explore the climate change experiences, perspectives, and impacts in the MABR by engaging with local individuals, groups, organizations, and knowledge holders.
+Engagement will occur through forums hosted with regional stakeholders and knowledge holders, interviews and workshops with community members, participant observation at regional events and activities, and comment boxes hosted at ts’xwelikwshenawtxw (the MABR's Public Education Centre) and engagement booths.
 These engagement activities will focus on collecting local stories and experiences with climate change and its impacts in the MABR.

 This project will contribute to understanding complex questions associated with climate change realities, such as how societies and people are impacted and how they will adapt and take action.
 This increased understanding will provide guidance on how to better support and drive local action.